hnt4499/latex-gen/REPORTS.md

 |--|
 | ![](https://raw.githubusercontent.com/hnt4499/latex_gen/master/data/checkpoints/20190709_0221/sample_batch/20190709_0221_71.png) |

 	- The second model was trained on the "un-processed" dataset (only processed with [`torch-rnn/scripts/preprocess.py`](https://github.com/jcjohnson/torch-rnn/blob/master/scripts/preprocess.py) to tokenize input data, without normalizing and removing outliers).
 Somewhat surprisingly, the model was very good at capturing the logic of brackets, as shown below.
-However, the results slightly got messed up (formulas `(3)` and `(4)`, where the numbering got shifted, meaning that the formulas syntax is wrong
+However, the results slightly got messed up (formulas `(3)` and `(4)`, where the numbering got shifted).
+This means that the formulas syntax is sometimes wrong, resulting in wrongly formatted formulas.
+This is because the model was trained on an unprocessed

 | Training results |
 |--|